for a Shared Future

 “Security and justice were the Cinderella of the UK-EU negotiations – totally ignored.
 Everyone talked only about trade.
 But the impact of Brexit on security is things will be slower, more resource intensive and as a result, citizens could be less safe.”

-On foreign policy, contributors questioned the meaning of ‘Global Britain’ and what Britain was offering to its allies in terms of policy, influence and resources – these areas are currently being tested as international events play out.
+On foreign policy, contributors questioned the meaning of ‘Global Britain’ and what Britain was offering to its allies in terms of policy, influence and resources – areas currently being tested as international events play out.
 A need was expressed for a common UK-EU-US agenda and trilateral cooperation mechanism to crystallize priorities.
-The new AUKUS agreement suggests new synergies are being explored, as UK attempts to de-emphasise its European links.
+Others called for other configurations.

-“So far, the term Global Britain seems like just a slogan that harkens back to the days of Empire but without clarity as to what that means in today’s world.”
+“So far, the term Global Britain seemed like just a slogan that harkens back to the days of Empire but without clarity as to what that means in today’s world.”

-“UK risks no longer being as central as we thought we were.
-As time goes on, will the UK be able to provide a constructive role in discussions between US and Europe and other partners?”
+“UK is no longer as central as we thought we were.
+As time goes on, the UK will need to show it is able to provide a constructive role in discussions between US and Europe and other partners.
+The Ukraine conflict has been an opportunity for UK to do this.”

-“The real question is how much value does UK still have if we can no longer bring the EU with us on sanctions regimes or other foreign policy initiatives, as we used to do.
+“The real question is how much value the UK still has if we can no longer bring the EU with us on sanctions regimes or other foreign policy initiatives as we sometimes used to do.
 The UK could still be a significant global player, but we’re going to have to work a lot harder.
 We’ll have to “pay to play” to be at the table.”

 “We are still at risk from Russian interference.
 Russia’s dearest wish would be the complete collapse of the EU, because that would return to an era when they could play power politics with European powers, trying to set off one against another…you can see it happening now.”

-“The E3 format of UK, France and Germany co-ordination has received more significance post-Brexit as an alternative way for the UK to remain anchored in European foreign policy debates – though it risks undermining EU cohesion.”
+“The E3 format of UK, France and Germany co-ordination has received more significance post-Brexit as an alternative way for the UK to remain anchored in European foreign policy debates .”

-“We need some sort of trilateral mechanism, to enable UK, EU, US co-operation on Middle East, sanctions, Russia, China.”
+“We need more trilateral mechanisms, to enable UK, EU, US co-operation on Middle East, sanctions, Russia, China.”

 “Green politics makes absolutely no sense except as global politics.
 People know that with the environment – species loss or climate change – we need cooperation.”

-Participants all called for the “next generation” to be empowered and connected across the Channel.
+Participants all called for the “next generation” to be empowered and stay connected.

 “It’s critical we find ways of bringing young parliamentarians together because there’s a whole new crop of British MPs and aspiring politicians who won’t have any friends or contacts in the EU, so networks are absolutely vital – like bilateral young leaders’ programmes that exist between Britain and France.”